tillchen/blog/_posts/2020-03-29-Design-Patterns.md

 2. Java RMI's (remote method invocation) client helper is a "stub" and the service helper is a "skeleton".
 The stub is the proxy.

 3. The proxy pattern provides a surrogate or placeholder for another object to access it.

+## Model-View-Controller

+1. The MVC is using:
+    * the strategy pattern: the view delegates to the controllers to handle user actions.
+(Swappable controllers.)
+    * the composite pattern: the view is a composite of GUI components.
+    * the observer pattern: the model is the observable, and the view & controller are observers.

+## Design Patterns

+1. Categories:
+    * Creational: Factory, Singleton
+    * Behavioral (how classes communicate): State, Iterator, Command
+    * Structural: Adapter, Composite, Decorator, Facade, Proxy

 ## References